 Jesse Plemons

-Plemons received further recognition with supporting roles in the films The Master (2012), Bridge of Spies (2015), Game Night (2018), The Irishman (2019), Judas and the Black Messiah (2021) and Killers of the Flower Moon (2023).
-He starred in Other People (2016) and I'm Thinking of Ending Things (2020).
+Plemons received further recognition with supporting roles in the films Paul (2011), The Master (2012), Bridge of Spies (2015), Game Night (2018), The Irishman (2019), Judas and the Black Messiah (2021) and Killers of the Flower Moon (2023).
+He played lead roles in Other People (2016), I'm Thinking of Ending Things (2020), Windfall (2022), and Bugonia (2025).
 For playing a rancher in The Power of the Dog (2021), he was nominated for the Academy Award for Best Supporting Actor, and for playing three roles in the anthology film Kinds of Kindness (2024), he received the Cannes Film Festival Award for Best Actor and his first Golden Globe nomination.

-Plemons is known for being typecast as quiet and unnerving characters in his most prominent roles, such as Breaking Bad, Kinds of Kindness, and Game Night (2018).
+Plemons is known for being typecast as quiet and unnerving characters in his most prominent roles, such as Breaking Bad, Black Mirror and Kinds of Kindness.
 His acting style is characterized by his Texan accent, cowboy-inspired persona, and dramatic pauses in his speech.

 Biography from the Wikipedia article Jesse Plemons.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.